 - 1. Before filing a formal, written grievance, the aggrieved party is encouraged to first make a good faith effort to confer with the party against whom he or she has a grievance.
 This represents an effort to achieve a fair and reasonable resolution to the grievance by informal means. - 2.
 If the aggrieved party does not receive an adequate resolution to the grievance, he or she may submit a formal, written grievance to the Registrar at registrar@metrouni.us - 3.
 Upon receiving the grievance, the Registrar will acknowledge receipt of the grievance and inform all involved parties that a formal resolution process has been initiated and that the grievance is being referred to a Grievance Review Panel (GRP). - 4.
 The GRP will investigate all evidence supporting and/or refuting the grievance, and any further issues surrounding the grievance. - 5.
 The GRP will provide adequate opportunity to hear from all involved parties and for each party to state his or her respective case in writing.
 Upon request, either party will be provided the opportunity to appear before the panel, either in person, telephone or Skype. - 6.
-Upon evaluation of the evidence and hearing from all involved parties, the GRP will issue a decision and set forth a resolution to be implemented.

-7. The GRP designee will report the GRP's decision to all involved parties as soon as practicable.
-A record of the GRP's decision will become part of the Student's official academic record.
+Upon evaluation of the evidence and hearing from all involved parties, the GRP will issue a decision and set forth a resolution to be implemented. - 7.
+The GRP designee will report the GRP's decision to all involved parties as soon as practicable.